eliottbrion/eliottbrion.github.io/_posts/2018-06-13-understanding-the-GAN-value-function.md

 ![alt text](https://github.com/eliottbrion/eliottbrion.github.io/blob/master/assets/GAN.PNG)

 Intuitively, the goal of a GAN is to artificially generate images that resemble real-life images.
 Mathematically, we will define $p_{data}$ as the probability distribution of all the real-life images.
 Think of a robot that would travel the world and take photos randomly everywhere it goes.
 The process of taking all these photos randomly from the real world can be described by a distribution $p_{data}$.
 The goal of a GAN is to determine a distribution $p_g$ close to $p_{data}$, without having a robot traveling the world to take random photos of it.
 The image generator is $G$ (a neural network).
 It takes as input a sample from a noise distribution $p_z$ and returns an image $x=G(z)$ (i.e., $x ~\sim p_g$) that are real-life like.
-A second neural network $D$ takes as input both real images $x \sim p_{data}$ and fake images $x ~ p_g$ and is trained to distinguish between the two.
+A second neural network $D$ takes as input both real images $x \sim p_{data}$ and fake images $x \sim p_g$ and is trained to distinguish between the two.
 If $Y$ is a random variable taking the value 1 if the image is real and 0 if the image is fake, the discriminator takes an image $x$ and outputs

 $$D(x)=P(Y=1 | x) $$